 What is a badge run?
 Well, I collect badges from all the grounds I visit, but I didn’t start doing it right away.
 So I missed some, including the second ground I ever went to, The Hawthorns at West Bromwich Albion.
 That was the wonderful night I became a temporary Baggie.

-So on this Zombie Day I hopped the tram to The Hawthorns to fill the gap in my badge collection, which you can see to the right.
+So on this Zombie Day I hopped the tram to The Hawthorns to fill the gap in my badge collection, which you can see above.

 Here are some images from the experience.